Frédéric Boutet: The Ghost of M. Imberger (part four)

 His voice broke a little, his eyes became grim.
 A brilliant thing, that was a tear, rolled down his long nose.

-Given the nature of my opinion, I was a bit constrained, but before such a man it was useless to attempt a lie.
+Given the nature of my opinion, I felt a bit constrained, but before such a man it was useless to attempt a lie.

 “I believe there was a murder,” I said.
 No more.

-A small twitch at the corner of Ferrier’s mouth, but he recovered himself, and in a voice wholly calm, answered me: “I’m sure…I can’t believe it.
-The fugue, or the suicide, which for you, might be counted a hypothesis you must at least envision, cannot even enter into discussion for me, who knew him.
+A small twitch touched the corner of Ferrier’s mouth, but he recovered himself, and in a voice wholly calm, answered: “I’m sure…I can’t believe it.
+The fugue, or the suicide, which for you might be counted a hypothesis you must at least envision, cannot even enter into discussion for me, who knew him.
 If a transformation of any order whatsoever had taken place in his life, I would have known of it.
-He told me everything… And to be so upstanding, so clear, so energetic…there could be no weakness, not even a passing one.
-Since he has disappeared, it is fact.
+He told me everything.
+And to be so upstanding, so clear, so energetic…there could be no weakness, not even a passing one.
+Since he has disappeared, this is fact.
 He has disappeared.
 Now, is it that you share the opinion of your chief—a crime of hazard, an attack of rogues on the street corner?”